 Easier said than done, I’ll admit!
 The key is to stop resisting what we at first see as an obstacle and instead look for the hidden opportunity.
 That may come in the form of a lesson to be learned or something we could do to put us back on the path we were on before we hit the roadblock.

 Take time to acknowledge your feelings.
 But then resist the urge to fight reality and to become bogged down with wishing it wasn’t so.
-Dig deep, find the yes, and keep moving.
+Dig deep, find the power in saying yes, and keep moving.

 While it’s important to be open to the many possibilities for growing and improving, it’s equally valuable to accept and be thankful for the life you already have.